Python-based-evaluation-toolset/exprpy/README.md

 while trying to improve the usage through time if necessary.
 By philosophy, the universal and usability is forbidden while friendly, simplicity and scalability are our ally.

+Project target is simply delivered in two steps:
+Firstly, the designer define list of objects relating to predefined factors.
+The controller receive user policy, combine all designed object and deliver result to expected output directory.
+For simplicity, the expected outcome of an experience is single text file.